saucal/Engineering-Best-Practices/_includes/markdown/Tools.md

 [Gulp](http://gulpjs.com/) - Gulp is a task runner built on Node wthat lets you automate tasks like Sass preprocessing and JS minification.

+We have a [Gulp Project Boilerplate](https://github.com/saucal/project-gulp-boilerplate) that we use on several projects.
+Documentation available in the repo.

 ### Package/Dependency Managers

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress.
 Sometimes we need external libraries like "Patchwork".
 Composer is a great way to manage those external libraries but is not necessary on most projects